-In April, The Global Reporting Centre hosted a series of free exhibitions around the city featuring photography from Mimi Chakarova’s award-winning project The Price of Sex.
-The main public launch of the exhibit was held on Thursday, April 13th.
+The Global Reporting Centre has hosted a series of free exhibitions around the city featuring photography from Mimi Chakarova’s award-winning project The Price of Sex.

 Chakarova is a Bulgarian-American documentary filmmaker who spent years reporting on the global sex trade.
 She went undercover as a prostitute in Turkey to gain unprecedented access to the women and traffickers of Eastern European sex workers.
 In 2011 she produced the critically-acclaimed documentary film The Price of Sex.